Sienci-Labs/Resources/lmmk2/lmk2-add-ons/lmk2-closed-loop-steppers-2.md

 ![](/_images/_lmmk2/_add-ons/_clsm-upgrade/lmk2_clsm_upgrade-header5.jpg){.aligncenter .size-full .wid}

 To begin this section, let's mount the board to the rail.
 Grab both SLB mounting brackets and slide them onto the back of the case.
+You may notice that they are slightly angled.
+This is by design and allows you to slide them easily onto the case, while clamping the case to the rail when tightened.

 ![](/_images/_lmmk2/_add-ons/_clsm-upgrade/lmk2_clsm_upgrade-slbcase.jpg){.align-center .size-medium}